Heshen: Downfall and suicide

-His total property was ultimately estimated at around 1,100 million taels of silver, reputed to be equivalent to the imperial revenue of the Qing government for 15 years.
+His total property was ultimately estimated at 1,100 million taels of silver, reputed to be equivalent to the imperial revenue of the Qing government for 15 years.
 Treasures discovered in his chief butler Liu Quan's quarter included 240,000 silver taels.
 The Jiaqing Emperor charged Heshen with 20 crimes, including various abuses of power, disrespecting imperial prerogatives, and hoarding wealth.

-Heshen exemplified the widespread corruption of the civil bureaucracy and military under the Qing dynasty, inherited from the preceding Ming dynasty.
+Heshen exemplified the widespread corruption of the civil bureaucracy and military under the Qing dynasty.
 Bannermen developed habits that made them useless as a military force.
-The Chinese Green Standard Army was beset with irregular practice and had lost much of its fighting spirit shown in the early Qing Dynasty.
+The Chinese Green Standard Army was beset with irregular practice and had lost much of its fighting spirit shown in the early Qing dynasty.
 The Qianlong Emperor's Ten Great Campaigns were completed at the cost of 120 million taels against an annual revenue of some 40 million taels, depressed by embezzling from officials such as Heshen.
-These massive government spendings contributed to financial instability during the later part of the Qing Dynasty.
+These massive government spendings contributed to financial instability during the later part of the Qing dynasty.

 In popular culture

 For more than two hundred years Heshen has been a stock villain role, and continues to appear in theatrical, film and television productions.
 Chinese actors Wang Gang and Chen Rui have portrayed Heshen on screen: the former gave the character of Heshen a comical touch with his plump figure; the latter, who played Heshen in the 2003 television series Qianlong Dynasty, was said to resemble the historical Heshen more closely as compared to Wang Gang.

 Hong Kong actor Ruco Chan played Heshen in the 2018 TVB series Succession War, a fictional depiction of the final 28 days of his life.
+In the 1988 TVB drama The Formidable Lady from Shaolin, Lau Kong portrayed Heshen as a corrupt, blood thirsty official who was ultimately executed.

 Alternative views

 It could be argued that Heshen's wealth was largely from gifts of the Qianlong Emperor, not from corrupt actions.
-The view of Heshen as a corrupt official originated after his death and from documents in Qing Dynasty historical archives.
+The view of Heshen as a corrupt official originated after his death and from documents in Qing dynasty historical archives.
 Only the emperor had the authority to determine what content was to be kept in those archives, which raises the possibility of bias against Heshen.
 Heshen, as a powerful official, threatened the authority of the Jiaqing Emperor.
 Officials during the Qianlong Emperor's reign may have feared or been jealous of his power.
 The Jiaqing Emperor could have used legal pretexts to legitimize these feelings and condemn Heshen to a death sentence.